 Ditch the junk

 Having too much "junk food" in your diet can be bad for you.
 This isn't a new discovery, but it's worth bearing in mind.
 Not only can too much junk food damage your body, it also is less efficient at satiating your appetite than healthier equivalents.
 If you swap junk food for options with a high nutrient density - like swapping a bag of sweets for a bunch of grapes - you’ll naturally be less hungry.
 You can focus on more filling foods as well such as healthy proteins and fibres which will also lower your appetite.

 Swap meat for other proteins

 Meat - particularly red meat like lamb and beef - can be expensive, and some varieties and cuts aren't that good for you if eaten regularly.
 There are healthier alternatives that can cost less, such as tofu and jackfruit, and a study in 2019 suggested you could make significant savings across a year with a plant-based diet.

 It’s important that if you are planning on cutting out meat permanently or even for certain meals, make sure you replace the nutrients elsewhere in your diet and you may want to consult your GP about this first.
 Here’s a list of protein-rich alternatives you could use instead.

 Go for recipes and cooking techniques that need cheaper ingredients

-The internet is awash with budget and healthy options, from household names like Jamie Oliver to Thrifty Lesley, who offers advice on eating on just £1 per person per day.
-These are excellent resources on finding tasty recipes that will be cheap, but also get you more clued up on how to save money consistently with your food.
+The internet is awash with cheap and healthy options, from household names like Jamie Oliver to Thrifty Lesley, who offers advice on eating on just £1 per person per day.
+These are excellent resources on finding tasty recipes on a budget, but also get you more clued up on how to save money consistently with your food.

 Using these as well as social media sites such as Pinterest and Instagram for cheap, budget food inspiration will open you up to thrifty secrets.
 You could reappraise previously scorned ingredients such as powdered mashed potatoes, tinned salmon and corned beef, or discover exotic dirt-cheap ingredients like fenugreek.